This is the ninth year with Gardener Cary George in charge of the Garden.

 Elected to their offices at the Board of Directors meeting: Harriet Betzold, President; Jack Lynch, Vice-President; Elizabeth Carr, Secretary; and Jack (Chester) Schultz, Treasurer.

 In Committees, Shirley Schultz continued as Volunteer coordinator, Kathleen Wolgamott and Lola Wheeler as membership co-chairs, Diane Reindl as the new Newsletter editor and Marguerite Harbison as memorials chair.

 38 volunteers were on the active list.
 218 persons on the membership list, a large drop from last year.

 Cary George noted the work going on of removing sumac and other undesirables from the new prairie area.
 The Friends funded 3 granite benches for sitting which were placed under the lone oak in that part of the prairie.
-Work was completed on the new wrought iron fencing around the new front gate that the Friends funded - cost $6,675 to Able Fence.
+Work was completed by Able Fence on the new wrought iron fencing around the new front gate that the Friends funded - cost $6,675.
 The Friends were also providing funds for the reconstruction of the back gate and the Nordquist fountain.
 That cost would total $11,289 to LaMere Concrete for the structure and the fountain and $1,606 to Able Fence for iron work.
 Additional fence funding would be needed in 1997.
 A donation of $2,000 from the Nordquist family in 1994 was to pay for the fountain.

 The new north gate at the back of the Garden was being worked on.